JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 Both projects use a fair bit of code but in _completely_ different ways:

 * The Eleventy version configures parameters for a feed-generation system whose internal workings are opaque to you.
 Your ability to customize that feed is limited to the extent the plugin's developers have correctly anticipated your needs.
 * The Origami version creates a feed from scratch.
 That fragment above is _doing the work the Eleventy plugin does_.
-If you want it to do something different, you retain the possibility to change it.
+Your ability to customize that feed is limited to the extent you can describe what you want in code.

 This is the same difference between looking at numbers in Intuit QuickBooks and Microsoft Excel.
 The former is configured; the latter lets you code whatever you want.
-Configuration is generally sold as simpler than coding — but in my experience coding is actually simpler than configuration.
+Configuration is generally sold as simpler than coding — but for creating sites, coding can actually be simpler than configuration.

 A long-term advantage of coding things is that you're learning transferrable knowledge.
-Your potential mastery of the Eleventy RSS plugin data schema won't help you in a different blog tool, or even a different Eleventy plugin.
+Your potential mastery of the Eleventy RSS plugin data schema won't help you in a different blog tool, or even using a different Eleventy plugin.
 In contrast, learning an interchange format like RSS or (here) JSON Feed is knowledge you can apply elsewhere, as are the data manipulation techniques employed in the code above.

 ## Code is more expressive than configuration